SatcherInstitute/health-equity-tracker/README.md

 <details>
    <summary>
-   On Windows or other machines without Homebrew you can use Python to install pre-commit.
+   On machines without Homebrew you can use Python to install pre-commit:
    </summary>

 1. Install Python: Make sure Python is installed on your system.
 You can download and install Python from the official website: <https://www.python.org/downloads/>.

 1. Install pre-commit package: Open the command prompt and run the following command to install the pre-commit package using pip:

    `pip install pre-commit`

 1. Add Python Scripts directory to PATH: If Python Scripts directory is not added to your PATH environment variable, you need to add it.
 The Python Scripts directory is usually located at C:\Python<version>\Scripts.
 You can add it to your PATH by following these steps:
    - Right-click on "This PC" or "My Computer" and select "Properties".